mwatowich/LoCSI-for-non-model-species/Imputation tutorial/README.md

 ### Identify a reference panel for the species of interest
 * Based on our analyses in Watowich 2023 (in prep), we suggest a reference panel of at least 50 unrelated individuals, sequenced to at least 10x coverage.
-However, special considerations of your species' genetic architecture hould be accounted for when developing the reference panel.
+However, special considerations of your species' genetic architecture should be accounted for when developing the reference panel.
 * If the quality of genotype imputation from the reference panel is unknown, we suggest testing imputation quality using a leave-one-out approach.
-Please see "Validating reference panel using down-sampling and leave-one-out" below for more information.
+Please see the section "Validating reference panel using down-sampling and leave-one-out" below for more information.
 </br>

 ### Prepare high-confidence reference panel